Introduction to an Infamous Personal Injury Lawsuit Controversy:

 Combined, Liebeck’s losses from the incident (medical bills, loss of work, etc.) were a little under $20,000, and she offered to settle with McDonald’s for that amount.
 They refused and suggested less than $1,000.

 This prompted her to obtain legal counsel.
-Her lawyer sought to compromise with the fast-food giant for $300,000.
+Her burn injury lawyers sought to compromise with the fast-food giant for $300,000.
 When the company again balked, unfortunately as it turned out, they went to trial where the jury awarded Liebeck $160,000 in medical expenses and $2.7 million in punitive damages.
 See WL 360309 (Bernalillo County, N.M.
 Dist.
 Ct.
 1994) While the judge would eventually lower her total recovery to $640,000, this gave critics nationally the ammunition they needed to point to this case as the epitome of frivolous litigation and excessive awards.

 Though it may be surprising, statistics actually tend to disprove the argument that excessive or frivolous litigation is choking the life out of the American legal system.
 Many studies (even those by the conservative Rand Institute) show that only a small percentage of those injured file a lawsuit against their transgressor.